Wittenberg’s music faculty include distinguished performers and composers, as well as authors of books and scholarly articles.

 violin and viola

 David Leapley taught instrumental music for 30 years in public schools in Ohio and has taught trumpet to students at all levels for over 35 years.
 A former member of the Springfield Symphony Orchestra, he has performed with the Columbus Symphony and various dance bands and combos in the Dayton-Springfield area.
-He holds a Bachelor of Music degree from Capital University and a Masters degree from The Ohio State University.
+Dave is a member of the Ohio Valley British Brass Band and is the director of the Greene County Adult Concert Band.
+He holds a Bachelor of Music degree from Capital University and a master’s degree from The Ohio State University.
 Dave has studied with Ray Eubanks, Richard Suddendorf, Carmine Caruso, and Lowell “Bud” Arthur.
+Dave has also studied with Bert Truax, a former member of the Dallas and Philadelphia orchestras and a student of James Stamp.
 He is a member of the National Association for Music Education and the International Trumpet Guild, and has served as a district president and contest chairperson for the Ohio Music Education Association.
-Dave joined the Wittenberg faculty in 2012. firstname.lastname@example.org
+Dave joined the Wittenberg faculty in 2012. email@example.com

 saxophone; Jazz Ensemble